 5. Pitaya (Dragon fruit)

 Pitaya, or Dragon Fruit, is a brilliantly-coloured fruit, similar to the melon or kiwi in flavour.
 Its skin can be red or yellow in colour, and the inside white or red.
 The pitaya has some incredible health benefits too.
 It’s said to help prevent memory loss and some cancers.
 Diabetics have also been known to eat pitaya to control their blood glucose levels.
-It’s usually eaten raw.
+It’s usually eaten raw, this is a true Colombian exotic fruits

 6. Mangostino (Mangosteen)